geekzter/synapse-network/README.md

 # Testing Synapse Analytics Network Performance

-This repo can be used to demonstrate performance of connectivity between AWS & Azure regions.
-The workload used in this demo is Synapse Analytics (formerly known as SQL Data Warehouse)  populated with the [New York Taxicab dataset](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/load-data-from-azure-blob-storage-using-copy).
+This repo can be used to demonstrate performance of connectivity between various clients and Synapse in Azure.
+Synapse Analytics (formerly known as SQL Data Warehouse) is populated with the [New York Taxicab dataset](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/load-data-from-azure-blob-storage-using-copy).
-For connectivity Site-to-Site VPN ([aws-azure-vpn](/terraform/modules/aws-azure-vpn) module) is used, which implements the AWS - Azure S2S VPN described in this [excellent blog post](https://deployeveryday.com/2020/04/13/vpn-aws-azure-terraform.html) by [Jonatas Baldin](https://deployeveryday.com/about.html).

 <br/>